What's new in version 1710 of Configuration Manager

 Actions for non-compliance

 You can now configure a time-ordered sequence of actions that are applied to devices that fall out of compliance.
 For example, you can notify users of non-compliant devices via e-mail or mark those devices non-compliant.
-For details, see Set up actions for non-compliance.

 Windows 10 ARM64 device support